What to Do if You're a Victim of a Bank Data Breach

 5 Examples of Major Data Breaches

 Because they are a credit reporting agency, Equifax stores personal information on everyone who has ever taken out a loan of any kind.
-In 2017, Equifax experienced a breach of 143 million U.S. accounts and 400,000 British accounts.
+In 2017, Equifax experienced a breach of 145.5 million U.S. accounts and 12.3 million British accounts.
+The breach also impacted the personal information of 8,000 Canadians.
 The hackers got away with identifying information such as names, birthdates, telephone numbers, social security numbers, and email addresses.
-The hackers also stole credit card numbers of over 209,000 people.
+The hackers also stole credit card numbers of over 209,000 people in the U.S. and 11,670 in Canada.

 Heartland Payment Systems

-This payment processor is responsible for the processing of over 11 million transactions a day and serves over 275,000 different business locations in the United States.
+This payment processor is responsible for the processing of over millions of transactions a day and serves over 400,000 different business locations in the United States.
 In 2008, over 130 million people who had payments processed by Heartland had their data hacked.
-This hack cost the company over $250 million to fix.
+This hack cost the company approximately $147.6 million to fix.

 TRW Information Systems